EffortlessDev/policies/_chapters/06-system_access.md

 1. In the case of non-personal information, such as generic educational content, identification and authentication may not be required.
 This is the responsibility of EA Customers to define, and not EA.
 1. Privileged users must first access systems using standard, unique user accounts before switching to privileged users and performing privileged tasks.
     1. For production systems, this is enforced by creating non-privileged user accounts that must invoke sudo or User Account Control (UAC) to perform privileged tasks.
-    1. Rights for privileged accounts are granted by the Security Officer using the process outlined in **REF**.
+    1. Rights for privileged accounts are granted by the Security Officer using the process outlined in [Section 6.1](#access).
 1. All application to application communication using service accounts is restricted and not permitted unless absolutely needed.
 Automated tools are used to limit account access across applications and systems.
 1. Generic accounts are not allowed on EA systems.
 1. Access is granted through encrypted, VPN tunnels that utilize two-factor authentication.